 - In Grand Theft Auto III, you have your fists at all times.
 You can also pick up a baseball bat for when you're out of ammo.
 Later games added alternatives to the bat, such as knives and chainsaws.

-- The player characters of Dead Island pack spring-loaded neck-boots that are surprisingly effective.
-They're mainly used to clear out zombie hordes, but a well-placed stomp to a prone enemy will crush the skull.
+- The player characters of Dead Island pack kick and stomp attacks that are surprisingly effective.
+They're mainly used to clear space between you and zombies, but a well-placed stomp to a prone enemy will crush the skull.

 - Archers in Civilization IV will sometimes pull out knives or use their bows as weapons during combat, usually when they are defending against melee units, but it is only an animation, and not done out of an emergency.

 - In the Total War series, archers and most other ranged units will pull out a knife when out of ammo.
 Needless to say, they're totally useless at that point.
 However, some ranged units will pull out swords and are rather well-trained at using them or just so heavily-armored to the point where they can just hold off the enemy with pure defense.

 - In Pikmin, Olimar had a very weak punch that could slightly damage and distract enemies.
 The second game introduced the Rocket Punch for better damage.

 - This is carried over into Super Smash Bros.
 Most of Olimar's moves requires him to use a Pikmin to actually strike the foe, though he does have a (very few) weak melee attacks that don't use Pikmen.

 - Sword of the Stars has surface-to-orbit missiles.
 While they might destroy lone scouts or even small groups of starships that are Point Defenseless, they become much less useful once the enemy either has sufficient point defence or brings enough spares to the battle.
 No substitute for a proper battle fleet, they are.